 Building A Healthy Family

 There was a time not too long ago when the word “mother or grandmother” brought to mind someone baking cookies in the kitchen.
-Today’s parent has an entirely different world to deal with than the parents of those generations.
+Today’s parent and their parenting style has an entirely different world to deal with than the parents of those generations.
 Keeping our family healthy and happy is a challenge that we gladly address, but there are few guidelines to help us.
 We are trying to protect and teach our kids how to live smart.

 We live in a fast food, pre-packaged society.
 Our education system is massive and the workload on our kids is sometimes staggering.
 We struggle to get food in their stomachs between school, football practice, and dance class.
 At the end of the day we are exhausted and still, have daily chores to contend with.